diku-dk/futhark-sc20/README.md

 * `make` must refer to GNU Make.

+* CMake version 3 must be available as either `cmake3` or `cmake` (the tooling will prefer the former, which is what it's called on RHEL 7).

 * An approriate version of `futhark` (0.15.6 or later) must be on the shell `PATH`.
 Run `make bin/futhark` in this directory to unpack a statically linked binary that will be automatically picked up by the